vphngt/Simple-BMI-Calculator/README.md

 # BMI Calculator (Tkinter)
 A simple Python GUI application that calculates Body Mass Index (BMI) for both adults and children.
+This project was developed as part of a school programming assignment to practice Python, Tkinter, and basic input validation.

 ## Features
 - Tkinter-based GUI